A Proven System to Dominate Google Maps & Local Search

 No fluff.
 No theory.
+Just execution.

-• How Google actually evaluates local businesses
+Google evaluates local businesses using three core factors:

 Google no longer ranks “websites” in isolation.
 It ranks entities.